alexk101/finetune-LLM-odo/README.md

 ## Dataset

 The model is finetuned on Nvidia's (OpenCodeReasoning)[https://huggingface.co/datasets/nvidia/OpenCodeReasoning] dataset, which is a collection of questions from multiple coding datasets, and answers from nvidia's Open-R1 model.
+Since llama-3 (which is what we were asked to use) is not a chain-of-thought reasoning model, this dataset won't necessarily improve the model in any way.
+In fact, it provides a very good example of why it is important to match a model's actual structure with its training data.
+In this case, if you fine tune a regular LLM on output from a reasoning model, what you end up with is typically a lot of repetition.
+You can see this in the example answers.

 ## Repository Structure